deus369/zoxel/readme.md

 ## What is Zoxel

-Is Open src & Cross-platform + Performance is on Mushrooms~
+Is Open Source & Cross-platform~

+Performance is on Mushrooms~ thanks to data orientated design.

 Is under the GPL license!
 I want any derivatives to stay open, to protect the end users and keep information free.